oicr-gsi/nabu/README.md

 # Getting started

 ## Requirements
-  * Node 4.5.0 or higher
+  * Node 4.5.0 or higher (developed on Node 8/9)
-  * PostgreSQL and pg_ctl utility
+  * PostgreSQL 9.5 or higher
   * SQLite3

 Checking for node: